baleboy/balenet/content/about.md

 {{profile_pic(path="/images/face.jpg", alt="Selfie")}}

 Sometimes I think about stuff and I feel the urge to write it down.
 This helps me structure my thoughts and remember what I have done.
-To give myself the motivation to finish what I start writing, I created this website.
+To give myself the motivation to finish writing what I start, I created this website.

 ### Credits